 Esther Cho is a Ph.D. candidate in Sociology specializing in immigration and race/ethnicity.
 For her master's research, she interviewed Korean and Mexican undocumented young adults and found that the availability of non-profit and for-profit ethnic niches has a significant role in differentially shaping their work trajectories.
 For her dissertation, she continues to examine the intersection of race/ethnicity and legal status by exploring how Asian undocumented young adults - a group at the nexus of two dissonant racial tropes of the 'model minority' and the 'illegal alien' - navigate diverse social institutions and understand their sense of belonging.
 Before coming to Berkeley, she worked at the Social Science Research Council and received a B.A. in International Comparative Studies from Duke University and M.Ed. from the Harvard Graduate School of Education.

-Cynthia Ledesma is a Ph.D. student in Ethnic Studies.
-Cynthia's research focuses on mapping the spatial constructions of race in the making of the city of Chicago, where she grew up on the south side.
-Her primary emphasis is on federal and local urban renewal policy and its effects on ghettoization and the concentration of poverty along racial lines.
+Cynthia Ledesma is a Ph.D. candidate in the Department of Ethnic Studies.
+Cynthia’s dissertation maps the spatial constructions of race central to the making of the city of Chicago, where she grew up on the southwest side.
+Her primary emphasis is on the enduring legacy of structured racism and the socio-historical makings of the city that have affected policy and resulted in the concentration of poverty along racial lines.
 A first generation doctoral student, she received her B.A. in Latina/Latino Studies and Political Science from the University of Illinois at Urbana-Champaign, and her M.A. in Ethnic Studies from UC Berkeley.

 Zawadi Rucks-Ahidiana is a Ph.D. candidate in Sociology specializing in the study of race, class, and space.
 Her dissertation analyzes media portrayals of gentrification in San Francisco, Oakland, and Baltimore between 1990 and 2014 to understand how gentrification is represented in the media and how that varies over time and place.
 Zawadi holds a M.P.A. in Public and Nonprofit Management and Policy from New York University and a B.S. in Environmental Science and Policy from the University of Maryland, College Park.
 Prior to coming to Berkeley, Zawadi worked in evaluation research at MDRC and the Community College Research Center (CCRC) at Teachers College.